grahamjpark/drive_dj/README.md

 ####Possible Future Features
 - [ ] Include rating field for each song and judge playlists by "likeability"
    - possibly using a Knapsack Sorting Method: http://en.wikipedia.org/wiki/Knapsack_problem
+- [ ] Ordering the playlist so that longer songs trend toward the center of the trip and shorter towards the beginning and end to match the typical 'energy'